Welcome, Mr. Washington

 Welcome, Mr. Washington is a 1944 British drama film directed by Leslie S. Hiscott and starring Barbara Mullen, Donald Stewart and Peggy Cummins.
-It was written by Jack Whittingham based on a story by Noel Streetfield.
+It was written by Jack Whittingham based on a story by Noel Streatfeild.
 The film was made by British National Films.

 Welcome, Mr. Washington was listed as one of the British Film Institute's "75 Most Wanted" lost films for some years.
 It emerged in early 2016 that a complete print had been discovered in a locker in London's Cinema Museum.
 It was screened at BFI Southbank in late January.
 It was shown on the British TV channel Talking Pictures TV on 13 October 2020.

 Premise

 During the Second World War, two sisters are left almost penniless by their father's sudden death, and so they decide to lease their estate as an airbase to the newly-arrived American forces.

 Reception

 The Monthly Film Bulletin wrote: "Barbara Mullen is attractively serious as Jane, Donald Stewart a quite likable Johnny, Peggy Cummins amusingly precocious as Sarah, and members of the American Army make the invasion of the village a realistic one.
 This is a well-directed, pleasant film, with a strong supporting cast, and provides entertainment about the war from a quieter and more humorous angle than usual."

 Kine Weekly wrote: "The story, which, by the way, has exceedingly good dialogue, is responsible for a perfectly plausible, as well as a thoroughly entertaining impression of English village life and 'not-so-innocents' abroad.
 At the same time, it tenderly illustrates the joys and disillusionments of adolescents and gives our American visitors a well-timed pat on the back.
 There is, however, considerably more in it than that which meets the eye and not the least significant of its subtleties is its graceful hint that industry and commerce are slowly but surely ousting feudalism and the old aristocracy."